Hierarchically discriminating Haar-randomness in quantum states from a black-box device: Conclusions

-\paragraph*{Conclusions ---} We have introduced a metric, \(\avgrand\), to verify if a set of quantum states is approximately a $\Obs$-shadowed \(t\)-design only requiring the expectation values w.r.t. a known observable \(\Obs\).
+We have introduced a hierarchical discriminator to falsify the compatibility between a set of states $S$ and a $\Obs$-shadowed $t$-design, i.e. a $t$-designed projected on a fixed observable $\Obs$.
+The test is hierarchical in two directions: larger $t$ values impose an exponentially-in-$t$ number of evenly distributed states in $S$, as seen by a fixed \(\Obs\).
+Second, the observable $\Obs$ can be modified via random permutations and change of bases to extend the test from $\Obs$-shadowed to actual $t$-designs in a statistical sense.
+The input of this method requires only the expectation values of the observable \(\Obs\).
 Our first main result is to show that the expectation values of an observable measured with Haar-random states output values that can be related to a Dirichlet distribution.
 The second main result shows that if the spectrum of the observable is known, then the statistical moments of the expectation values of Haar-random states can be calculated exactly, albeit computationally costly.
 To overcome this cost, we provide an efficient method to lower- and upper-bound the Haar-random moments.
 We can extend these results by artificially increasing the measurements on the ensemble.
-Permutations in the eigenbasis of $\Obs$, allows us to verify the symmetry of the underlying Dirichlet distributions.
+Permutations in the eigenbasis of $\Obs$ allow us to verify the symmetry of the underlying Dirichlet distributions.
 Mutually unbiased bases allow us to perform tomographically complete measurements.
-If the measurements are, on average, compatible with a \(t\)-design, then the ensemble of states must also be close to a \(t\)-design.
+At the end of the procedure, if the measurements are on average compatible with a \(t\)-design, then the ensemble of states must also be (approximately) a \(t\)-design.